 What is Fabry disease?

 When you have Fabry disease, your body does not make enough functional alpha-galactosidase A (alpha-GAL), which is an enzyme.
-Alpha-GAL helps break down and remove globotriaosylceramide (GL-3), a fatty substance in your cells.
+Alpha-GAL helps break down and remove globotriaosylceramide (GL-3), a fatty substance found in your cells.
 When you have Fabry disease, your body does not make enough alpha-GAL to break down the GL-3.
-Over time, GL-3 builds up in certain cells throughout the body, which can cause damage to organs like the kidneys, heart and brain.
+In time, GL-3 builds up in certain cells throughout the body, which can cause damage to organs like the kidneys, heart and brain.

 What causes Fabry disease?

 Fabry disease is an X-linked disease, which means that it is caused by an altered gene on the X chromosome.
 The gene linked with Fabry disease is called GLA.
 A female parent has a 50% (1 in 2) chance of passing on the altered GLA gene to her male or female child with each pregnancy.